Skip to main content

 About Vale of Clara

-Vale of Clara Nature Reserve protects 100 hectares of native oakwood in a scenic river valley in County Wicklow, approximately 40 kilometers south of Dublin.
-The reserve preserves one of the best examples of Atlantic sessile oak woodland in eastern Ireland, growing on steep valley sides above the Avonmore River.
-The woodland represents a remnant of the once-extensive native forests that clothed the Wicklow valleys before centuries of clearance for charcoal production, agriculture, and timber.
+Vale of Clara Nature Reserve protects approximately 220 hectares of native oakwood in a scenic river valley in County Wicklow, approximately 40 kilometres south of Dublin.
+[1] The reserve preserves the largest area of semi-natural woodland in County Wicklow and is potentially one of the largest stands of native hardwoods in Ireland, growing on steep valley sides above the Avonmore River.
+[2] The woodland represents a remnant of the once-extensive native forests that clothed the Wicklow valleys before centuries of clearance for charcoal production, agriculture, and timber.
+The reserve was legally protected in 1983 and is managed by the National Parks and Wildlife Service.

 Wildlife Ecosystems

-The oakwood supports populations of pine martens, badgers, red squirrels, and various bat species utilizing the hollow veteran trees.
-Bird diversity is high with breeding populations of wood warblers, blackcaps, treecreepers, and sparrowhawks.
-The river supports otters, dippers, and grey wagtails, with Atlantic salmon and brown trout in its clear waters.
-The deadwood habitat supports specialized invertebrate communities including saproxylic beetles.
+The oakwood supports populations of pine martens, badgers, red squirrels, and various bat species utilising the hollow veteran trees.
+Bird diversity is high with breeding populations of treecreepers, sparrowhawks, woodcock, and buzzards.
+[1] The river supports otters, dippers, and grey wagtails, with Atlantic salmon and brown trout in its clear waters.
+The deadwood habitat supports specialised invertebrate communities.
 Jay and long-eared owl breed in the woodland.

 Flora Ecosystems

 Sessile oak dominates the canopy with birch, holly, and rowan as associates.
 The ground flora is characteristic of Atlantic oakwood with bilberry, wood sorrel, hard fern, and great woodrush.
-The exceptionally humid conditions support diverse bryophyte communities with over 100 moss and liverwort species coating tree trunks, rocks, and the forest floor.
+[1] The humid conditions support diverse bryophyte communities coating tree trunks, rocks, and the forest floor.
 Spring brings carpets of bluebell and primrose.
-The riverside supports alder, willow, and moisture-loving ferns including royal fern and Wilson's filmy fern.
+The riverside supports alder, willow, and moisture-loving ferns.
+Hazel also features as an understorey species alongside honeysuckle.

 Geology